hapax/hapax.github.io/assets/form.md

 In many ways, this describes the explanatory program of 20th century physics, which gave us atoms, quantum mechanics, the Standard Model with its zoo of subatomic particles, and even string theory.
+Like Platonism in mathematics, it is probably the philosophy of science to which most professional scientists subscribe.

 #### What is a particle?